Frequently Asked Questions: School Transportation

 The Calculation for State Transportation Aid, Line 36, backs out the cost for ineligible miles by only multiplying the cost per mile (Line 35) by the eligible miles (Line 29).

 A local board of education can decide to transport students that live less than one mile from school.
-If the district chooses to use the 12% allowance, and does not want to incur a financial penalty, the students must be transported at no additional cost and the number of students transported cannot exceed 12% of the district’s average daily number of eligible pupils transported (5 CSR 30-261.040 (4)(B)).
+If the district chooses to use the "no appreciable cost" allowance, and does not want to incur a financial penalty, the students must be transported at no additional cost which means the route cannot detour from the regular route nor can space be created for these students (5 CSR 30-261.040 (4)(B)).

 What is it “costing” the district in eligible costs to transport students living less than one mile from school?

-The “cost” of transporting students less than one mile from school is the difference between Line 36 and Line 38 (if any) on the Calculation for State Transportation Aid (BU110).
+The “cost” of transporting students less than one mile from school is the difference between Line 34 and Line 36 (if any) on the Calculation for State Transportation Aid.

 What weight does mileage carry in the transportation calculation?
 What happens when the mileage increases or decreases?